 Community composition is particularly sensitive to environmental change because it incorporates taxon identity and thus can distinguish communities based on differences in taxon identity and/or abundance (Smith et al. 2009).
 The compositional variation between two sample units (hereafter termed plots) is a summary of how dissimilar they are from one another in terms of the n taxa present in either or both plots.
+The dissimilarity matrix reflecting pair-wise comparisons among a set of plots is often used to create ordinations, but quantitative analysis methods (e.g., Anderson 2001) are also increasingly used.

-Decisions about how calculate compositional variation allow the researcher to emphasize different aspects of the community and biological processes that structure biodiversity (Table 1).
+Decisions about how to calculate compositional variation allow the researcher to emphasize different aspects of the community and biological processes that structure biodiversity (Table 1).
 For example, a dissimilarity metric based on presence-absence data emphasizes colonization and extinction processes, whereas one that is based on abundance data also accounts for changing growth patterns of taxa.
-Further, presence-absence dissimilarity metrics can be partitioned to understand the contribution of turnover versus nestedness (Baselga 2010) and balanced variation in abundance (individual turnover) and to unidirectional abundance gradients (See Table 1 for details, Baselga 2013) to further explore processes shaping communities.
-For example, balanced variation in abundance reflects substitution, such that, individuals of some species in one site are substituted by the same number of individuals of other species at another site.
+Further, dissimilarity metrics can be partitioned to quantify the importance of processes such as turnover and nestedness (See Table 1 for details; Baselga 2010, 2013).
+For example, balanced variation in abundance reflects substitution, such that, individuals of one species in a plot are substituted by the same number of individuals of another species in another plot.